PAWS at Peace

 As soon as we are notified of your therapy companion’s death, PAWS will offer support in the following ways:

-- We’ll make arrangements with PAWS' bereavement counselors, Diane Mayer or Cathy Toner, to visit you in person or speak with you on the phone, if you so choose.
-PAWS will provide up to 2 in-person sessions with Diane or Cathy, as well as 2-3 subsequent phone or email conversations.
-(Additional time will come at Diane & Cathy's regular rates.)
+• We’ll make arrangements with PAWS’ bereavement counselor, Diane Mayer, to visit you in person or speak with you on the phone, if you so choose.
+PAWS will provide up to 2 in-person sessions with Diane, as well as 2-3 subsequent phone or email conversations.
+(Additional time will come at Diane’s regular rates.)

-- If welcomed, we’ll visit you to talk in person about your pet and your feelings.
-During this visit, we will give you a special memorial charm, crafted by member Cindy Baker, as a keepsake.
+• If welcomed, we’ll visit you to talk in person about your pet and your feelings.